Restricted items in the UAE

 Hence, people should not only carry the doctor's prescription, but also ensure that the quantity of tablets justify normal use during their scheduled duration of stay.
 They are also advised to get a certificate from the respective embassies.

 For bringing bulk quantity of medicines (containing banned substances) to the UAE, prior permission from the Ministry of Health and Prevention is needed.
-The ministry advises that unlicensed, controlled medicines can be imported into the UAE only through hospitals and not by individuals.

 Customs authorities in the UAE regularly update the list of medicines banned in the UAE.
 People visiting the UAE must check their websites before travelling.